Does My Trailer Need A Spare Tire?

 Where Do I Put A Spare Tire?

-I personally like the spare tire hidden under the trailer because it’s completely out of the way.
-The down sides are: 1) it can also be out of mind, and 2) it’s harder to check.
-I like to hang the spare under the trailer deck just in front of the axles, or under the tongue if it’s conveniently covered.
+I personally like the trailer spare tire hidden under the trailer because it is completely out of the way.
+The down sides are: 1) it can also be out of mind; 2) it is harder to check, and 3) harder to access if you need it.
+I like to hang the spare under the trailer deck just in front of the axles, or under the tongue in a place that is convenient and covered.

 Comments